Depending on the type of subscription and how it relates to your work or business, you may be able to write off that expense on your tax return.

 It depends.
 According to the IRS, the subscription must be “ordinary and necessary” for your business and only used for your business.
 You can’t use your business account for your personal use.
 If the IRS audits your return, you must be able to prove that the subscription meets these requirements.

-If you own a business and use a video or audio streaming service to entertain your guests, you may deduct it.
-For example, if you are a dentist and have a waiting room that you play music in, you can deduct the cost of the streaming service as a business expense.
-If you are an aspiring videographer with a YouTube subscription for business use, you may be able to deduct the service.
+- If you are an aspiring videographer with a YouTube subscription for business use, you may be able to deduct the service.
 However, as mentioned above, if the subscription is used for both personal and business purposes, you can’t deduct it.

 Tip: If you are making money as a content creator and paying for a subscription to a platform like Discord, understanding how to pay taxes on the profit is essential.
 The fees you pay to utilize your platform or access additional features may also be considered deductible.